 All animals must be dropped off between 8am and 9am on the day of appointment.

-Feral cats may be dropped off without appointment (2 cat limit) between 8am and 9am.
+All feral cats may be dropped off without appointment (2 cat limit) between 8am and 9am.

-We prefer that all feral cats must be in individual humane traps.
+For the safety of the cats and staff, all feral cats must be in individual humane traps.
 If you do not have a trap, you may borrow one from a clinic or bring the cat in a hard carrier.

 We close promtly at 5:00pm.
 Pick up is between 4:30pm and 4:45pm.
 There is a $25 late fee for pick ups after 4:50pm.